charlesclz03/flowforge/DOCS/phases/PHASE_6_SOCIAL_PLAN.md

 ## 🎯 Goal

-Turn FlowForge from a solitary practice tool into a vibrant community where rappers can share, compete, and grow together.
+Turn Freestyla from a solitary practice tool into a vibrant community where rappers can share, compete, and grow together.

 ## 📦 Key Features